MrBean355/agp-dex-bug/README.md

 # Android Dexing Bug
+**NOTE: This was not actually a bug, but an issue with the Samsung Pass library.
+Using a newer version of the library fixes the issue.**

 This repository aims to reproduce a bug with dexing a library with Android Gradle Plugin (AGP) 4.2.1.

 This issue is still present in versions 7.0.0-beta04 and 7.1.0-alpha02.